Sie sind hier: Programme & Kurse » Masterprogramme » Mannheim Master in Management Analytics & AI (Part-Time) » Programmstruktur und Curriculum

-Der Mannheim Master in Management Analytics steht ebenso für die richtige Balance zwischen theoretischer Fundierung und Praxisnähe wie auch für eine enge Verzahnung der Bereiche Business, Methoden und Technologie.
+Der Mannheim Master in Management Analytics & AI steht ebenso für die richtige Balance zwischen theoretischer Fundierung und Praxisnähe wie auch für eine enge Verzahnung der Bereiche Business, Methoden und Technologie.
 Auf diese Weise bereiten wir unsere Teilnehmerinnen und Teilnehmer in optimaler Weise auf Ihre zukünftigen Herausforderungen vor.

 Teamarbeit bei wesentlichen Studienelementen wie der Masterarbeit und Soft-Skill-Kurse fördern die Stärkung der für Führungspositionen notwendigen Schlüsselqualifikationen.

-Das Social Sustainability Project gibt den Studierenden die Möglichkeit, als Klasse ein soziales und nachhaltiges Projekt in der Metropolregion Rhein-Neckar zu planen und zu realisieren, Management-Wissen direkt anzuwenden und dabei einen Beitrag für die Gesellschaft zu leisten.
+Das Social Class Project gibt den Studierenden die Möglichkeit, als Klasse ein soziales und nachhaltiges Projekt in der Metropolregion Rhein-Neckar zu planen und zu realisieren, Management-Wissen direkt anzuwenden und dabei einen Beitrag für die Gesellschaft zu leisten.

 Supply chain management is among the areas in which analytical methods have a particularly high impact.
 It is concerned with all activities aimed at satisfying customer demand.
 As such, it is paramount to the creation of business value.
 Notable complexities arise from manifold interdependencies between supply chain processes, resulting in intricate trade-offs, and from the interplay between different supply chain members, each having their own objectives.
 Supply chain analytics provides powerful levers to counter these challenges, resulting in better decisions and, ultimately, maximized performance.